 - ▶ Develop a multi-modal transportation network within the subarea through a combination of public and private infrastructure investments.
-Emphasize the creation of non-motorized transportation facilities, such as sidewalks and bicycle paths, as well as improvements that support improved transit speed and reliability. - ► Encourage property owners and developers to incorporate nonmotorized transportation facilities into development projects in order to complete the transportation network in the subarea.
-These facilities should be open to the public and recorded to ensure permanent access. - ▶ Redevelop 185th Street/10th Avenue NE/NE 180th Street as the primary connection between Town Center, Aurora Avenue N, the light rail station and North City for all travel modes.
-Create a corridor plan that: - ▷ Includes generous bicycle and pedestrian facilities.
-Minimize conflicts between transit, vehicles and bicycles by designing bicycle facilities behind the curb.

-- ▶ Identifies needed infrastructure to improve transit speed and reliability, such as queue jumps and transit signal priority - ▷ Includes intersection and roadway improvements needed to maintain the City's adopted transportation level of service
+Emphasize the creation of non-motorized transportation facilities, such as sidewalks and bicycle paths, as well as improvements that support greater transit speed and reliability. - ► Encourage property owners and developers to incorporate nonmotorized transportation facilities into development projects in order to complete the transportation network in the subarea.
+These facilities should be open to the public and recorded to ensure permanent access. - ► Redevelop 185th Street/10th Avenue NE/NE 180th Street as the primary connection between Town Center, Aurora Avenue N, the light rail station, and North City for all travel modes.
+Create a corridor plan that: - ▶ Includes analysis of all arterials and streets in the subarea to determine appropriate cross-sections for each classification, including sidewalks, amenity zones, and non-motorized facilities where appropriate. - ▷ Includes generous bicycle and pedestrian facilities.
+Minimize conflicts between transit, vehicles and bicycles by designing bicycle facilities behind the curb. - ▶ Identifies needed infrastructure to improve transit speed and reliability, such as queue jumps and transit signal priority - ▶ Includes intersection and roadway improvements needed to maintain the City's adopted transportation level of service